 Service during the War

-In 1757, when the Russian Army received orders to assemble for the campaign in East Prussia under General Apraxin, the regiment regrouped its best horses and troopers into a few squadrons.
+In 1757, when the Russian Army received orders to assemble for the campaign in East Prussia under General-in-Chief Apraxin, the regiment regrouped its best horses and troopers into a few squadrons.
 Additional horses were levied when the army entered into East Prussia.
 By July, the regiment could field only 2 or 3 squadrons.
 Furthermore, its unpreparedness confined it to patrol and outpost service.
 In combat, its troopers fought dismounted in the second line of infantry.
 On August 30, at the Battle of Gross-Jägersdorf, it was part of the vanguard.
 When the Russian Army deployed, it was placed in the second line of the left wing.

 In January 1758, the regiment took part in the Russian invasion of East Prussia.
 In July of the same year, it also took part in the invasion of Brandenburg.
 On August 25, the regiment fought at the Battle of Zorndorf where it was part of the first line of the cavalry right wing.
 On September 11, during the retreat of the Russian Army, half the regiment was part of Rumyantsev's Corps who made a junction with the main army at Landsberg and encamped on the left bank of the Wartha.
-About mid November, the regiment took its winter-quarters in Soldau (present-day Dzialdowo) as part of Resanov's 2nd Division.
+Around mid-November, the regiment took up its winter-quarters in Soldau (present-day Dzialdowo) as part of Resanov's 2nd Division.